-Most of these rules cover the basics – don’t lie, cheat, or steal, don’t coerce or confuse, don’t get in trouble in one state and then just try to move, etc. However, a few bear extra scrutiny.
+Most of the rules in the Producer Licensing Model Act cover the basics – don’t lie, cheat, or steal, don’t coerce or confuse, don’t get in trouble in one state and then just try to move, etc. However, a few bear extra scrutiny.

 Rule No. 3, however, deals with out and out fraud and an element of “intentionality.”
 While No. 1 could mean having your license stripped or denied because of a mistake, No. 3 addresses the fact that some people meant to lie and meant to deceive the state in their application.

-Many of the ways to lose your license are clear: Tricking people into buying insurance or taking their money and using it for your own business or filling your own pockets instead of paying it to the insurance carrier are pretty visibly wrong.
-But it may surprise you to know in many states, the status of your income taxes or child support could jeopardize your license.
+With the Producer Licensing Model Act, many of the ways to lose your license are clear: Tricking people into buying insurance or taking their money and using it for your own business or filling your own pockets instead of paying it to the insurance carrier are pretty visibly wrong.
+But it may surprise you to know in many states, the status of your income taxes or child support could also jeopardize your license.